pmanocha07/FlowCraft/README.md

 # FlowCraft 🛠️

-FlowCraft is a sleek, responsive, and modular web interface inspired by [recursing-elion](https://github.com/AmanBisht001/recursing-elion).
-Rebuilt and customized with love and precision, FlowCraft serves as my personal experimentation ground for UI design, web components, and hands-on Git collaboration.
+FlowCraft is a sleek, responsive, and modular web interface built and customized with love and precision, FlowCraft serves as my personal experimentation ground for UI design, web components, and hands-on Git collaboration.

 ## 🚀 Features
 - Clean, customizable UI